MozillaSecurity/funfuzz/README.md

 **Q: What version of Python does funfuzz require?**

 **A:** We recommend the Python 2.7.x series.
-There is no support for Python3 yet.
+There is no support for Python 3 yet, although there is work happening for the move to Python 3.